The multidisciplinary Physical Activity and Health across the Lifespan (PAHLS) research group will work towards the following missions:

 - Determinants of Physical Activities in Settings (DE-PASS) – DE-PASS aims to identify, understand, and measure determinants which promote, maintain or inhibit physical activity across the lifespan and in different settings and translate this knowledge to assist policy-makers to achieve greater health impact.

-- Physical training and Cancer (PhysCan).
+- Physical training and Cancer (PhysCan) - exercise and behavioural changes during cancer treatment.

 Relevant PhD programmes